 - Biometric readers are installed at library entrances to allow secure access by GSU-affiliated persons with their registered fingerprint.
 Register your fingerprint at the PantherCard office (click here for its location and hours) as soon as possible, or enter with a valid PantherCard until you are able to get your fingerprint registered.

 Getting into Perimeter Campus Libraries

 - Go to the CampusID help page to active your CampusID, change or reset your password.
 You’ll need your CampusID to:

 - Login to and print from library computers

 - Access electronic resources when you are off-campus

-- Reserve a study room using the Study Room Reservation system.
+- Reserve a study room at the Atlanta campus using the Study Room Reservation system.

 - Your LibraryID is a 7 character code beginning with the letters E, S, or O, which can be found on the back of your Panther Card.
 You’ll need your LibraryID to request books from other libraries and to manage your Library Account.